devvang24/speakease/README.md

 ### Windows

-1. Download the latest installer from the [Releases](https://github.com/yourusername/speakease/releases) page
+1. Download the latest installer from the 1.
+Download the latest installer from the [Releases](https://github.com/devvang24/speakease/releases) page. page
 2. Run the installer and follow the prompts
 3. The app will start automatically after installation